socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 ::

-	'wnd.logging.enable' => true,
+	'activity_use_cached_mountpoints' => false,

-This enables debug logs for the windows_network_drive app.
+Before enabling this, read the warning in :ref:`label-activities-groupfolders`